undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 250.
-This number includes sororities and fraternities.
-The student organization that gathers the largest number of students is Blue Crew, followed by Asian American Association and Young Democrats.
-Other popular organizations among the students at University of Nevada, Reno are Student Ambassadors and Intervarsity Christian Fellowship.
+There are 250 student organizations and groups with open membership at this school.
+Sororities and fraternities are included in that number.
+The most popular student organization is Blue Crew, followed by Asian American Association and Young Democrats.
+Other popular organizations at University of Nevada, Reno are Student Ambassadors and Intervarsity Christian Fellowship.

-Those who have a talent for music can join the University of Nevada, Reno band or chorus.
-There is a drama club you can join if acting is something that interests you.
-For individuals with an interest in media and communication, University of Nevada, Reno publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the University of Nevada, Reno band or chorus.
+If you're interested in acting, you have the option to join a drama club.
+You have a passion for media and communication?
+University of Nevada, Reno publishes its own newspaper and has its own radio station.

 Student Services

-University of Nevada, Reno offers a number of services vital for a pleasant and safe life on campus.
+University of Nevada, Reno offers a number of services necessary for a pleasant and secure life on campus.

 There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
-Theer is a nighttime transportation/escort service.
+The dormitory entrances at the school are electronically controlled.
+There is a security patrol available 24/7.
+The after-hours transportation/escort service is available.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Nevada, Reno.

-All in all, campus life at University of Nevada, Reno is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Nevada, Reno is rich and vibrant and provides all you need for a comfortable stay.

 Career Services